Blog> Product update >

 Minimum Treatment Duration

-Current recommendations suggest a minimum treatment duration of 12 weeks for most cases of FIP.
-This timeframe allows for:
+Current suggestions recommend a least treatment term of 12 weeks for most cases of FIP.
+This time period permits for:

 • Complete viral clearance